- Global Komaba

 - Students can take the above courses in one semester or spread them out over two semesters, depending on their exchange periods.

-Upon obtaining the required credits in language learning and in specialized courses, students will be awarded an official certificate of completion issued by the Faculty of Arts and Sciences.
-The certificate will be sent to the students upon return to their home university, after the grades have been posted and credits have been calculated.
+Upon obtaining the required credits stated above, students registered to GSA will be awarded an official certificate of completion issued by the Faculty of Arts and Sciences.
+The certificates will be sent to the students upon return to their home university, after the grades have been posted and credits have been calculated.

 FAQ